Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/final/Final.md

 #### Kafka Cluster
 ![kafkaDiagram.png](kafkaDiagram.png)

-Zookeeper acts as a cluster manager for the 3 kafka brokers.
-The 3 brokers store the partitions of the post-updates and profile-updates kafka topics.
+Zookeeper acts as a cluster manager for the three kafka brokers.
+The three brokers store the partitions of the post-updates and profile-updates kafka topics.
 The post and profile producers publish messages to their respective topics.
 The notification consumer then consumes the messages from each topic as they are produced.

 #### Original Database